 A short ferry ride and you end up in Bainbridge island where the crab is the freshest, ever!
 Stop by some savory tarts and soup in one of their several cute cafes, especially if it is raining and you need something to warm up with!

 Finally, and I have no photos for this meal, comes one of the best meals that I’ve had in this continent in the last 14 years, which is none other than what I had at Sutra, Seattle’s best vegan restaurant.
 Forget the vegan part, just go in to see the amazing creativity the chef unfolds with only plant based products and you will guaranteed relapse in a food coma of pure bliss!
 Comes with alcoholic/non-alcoholic drink pairing as an option and there is only one dinner time where everybody eats together in that tiny restaurant.
 A full 7-8 course meal is served, so come in hungry!
 Unfortunately, Yelp reports this place as closed, which is a great shame, but as per the website another restaurant named Harvest beat is in the works by the former owners, so look out for that one.
 Here are the latest updates.

 PACIFIC NORTHWEST FOOD GUIDE: BRITISH COLUMBIA

-Vancouver is an extremely expensive city to visit, so if you are looking to divert more moolah to your dining, here is an excellent guide on cheap hostels in Vancouver to save you some of that precious money and a guide to the best bars in the city where you can get a drink!
+Vancouver is an extremely expensive city to visit (read the best 2 days in Vancouver guide here), so if you are looking to divert more moolah to your dining, here is an excellent guide on cheap hostels in Vancouver to save you some of that precious money and a guide to the best bars in the city where you can get a drink!

 I will start off Vancouver’s edition of Pacific Northwest food guide with the number one spot here, which is Cafe Medina, the trendy hot-spot in downtown.
 Be savvy and line up early for their middle eastern fusion brunch, and don’t you dare pass up on their delectable shakshuka!
 Vegetarian/vegan options available!